 The difficulty that the majority of teachers and students face is that they have no real expectation of what a suitable student research project or innovative device looks like that embrace a comprehensive coverage of the processes of Working Scientifically or Working Technologically and/or Working Mathematically.
 Without a suitable benchmark, both teachers and students have no visual reference to go by and consequently the final product is usually of a low standard.

-For the fourth year in a row, student finalists have given permission for their projects to be uploaded to our Young Scientist website.
+For the sixth year in a row, student finalists have given permission for their projects to be uploaded to our Young Scientist website.
 These past winning projects are the best resource for giving you an indication of the ingredients of a good student research project.
-97 of the 109 prize-winners in the 2017 STANSW Young Scientist Awards have given their own and have their parent’s consent for their reports, logbooks and even some videos to be available for teachers and students.
+104 of the 117 prize-winners in the 2019 STANSW Young Scientist Awards have given their own and have their parent’s consent for their reports, logbooks and even some videos to be available for teachers and students.

 If you are doing a study that involves humans, remember to get consent!
 We have included a Master Informed Consent Form which needs to be filled in if your project involves human subjects.